top of page

 • If an incident, near-miss, or injury (that does not require professional medical treatment) occurs, the Supervisor should be informed immediately so that an Incident Investigation Report/Review can be completed.
 If first-aid treatment is needed, a competent person with the necessary training should administer it.

 • Fred Shearer and Sons works on multiple sites with different general contractors, site specific incident responses may be required based on site specific plans developed by the general contractor.
-If there is a site specific plan, that plan should be followed.
+If there is a site specific plan, this should be outlined in your site specific orientation, and that plan should be followed.
 Note that incident reporting should always include contacting your Supervisor.

 Incident Investigation

-• If a procedure or safety rule was not followed, why was the procedure or rule not followed?
+• If a procedure or safety rule was not followed, why was it not followed?

 Back Next